Delta Sierra Juliet

 The further into Frederick’s disappearance one explores, the stranger it becomes.
 Dossiers reveal detail on disorientation theory, a seance, Fred’s deceptions and recent proposal to his girlfriend on Friday the 13th, conspiracies theories of a governmental cover up, even his birthdate – shared with his mother and twin sisters, does not escape this mystery.

-Partnering with the Australian National Aviation Museum, Field Theory will create an immersive, participatory artwork, taking audiences on a journey into the unexpected story of the Valentich disappearance.
+Partnering with the Australian National Aviation Museum (ANAM), Field Theory created an immersive, participatory artwork, taking audiences on a journey into the unexpected story of the Valentich disappearance.

-This work is part of the City of Kingston’s ‘Six Moments in Kingston’ project, curated by David Cross and Cameron Bishop, funded by Creative Victoria’s ‘Creative Suburbs’ initiative.
+This work was part of the City of Kingston’s ‘Six Moments in Kingston’ project, curated by David Cross and Cameron Bishop, funded by Creative Victoria’s ‘Creative Suburbs’ initiative.

 Saturday 18th May - Sunday 26th May 2019